luigifreda/pyslam/README.md

 ```
 For a more advanced OpenCV installation procedure, you can take a look [here](https://www.pyimagesearch.com/opencv-tutorials-resources-guides/).

-#### Install Issues or Errors
+#### Issues and Errors

-If you run into install problems or run-time errors, please, check the file [TROUBLESHOOTING.md](./TROUBLESHOOTING.md).
+If you run into issues or errors during the installation process or at run-time, please, check the file [TROUBLESHOOTING.md](./TROUBLESHOOTING.md).

 ---
 ## Usage